delphicventurescode/hunda_poezio_public/interpretations_JaipurHaiku.md

 ---

-**Translation (English):**

-On sunlit steps
-children play at being kings—
-the walls applaud.

-**Interpretation:**

-This second haiku presents a playful, human-centered portrait of Jaipur.
-Children reenacting royalty on steps bathed in sunlight brings a delightful image to mind.
-The phrase "the walls applaud" personifies Jaipur’s ancient architecture—making its silent stones seem complicit in joy and imagination.

----

 ## License

 This content is part of the open-content portion of the *Mjolnir_Poeto* series and may be reused with attribution.
 Inspired by the idea that language, art, and empathy can cross species and structural boundaries.